This article may contain compensated links. Please read disclaimer for more info.

 Unlike the Catacombs of Paris – also former quarries – the Carrières des Capucins were never recycled for other purposes.

 The unusual and rather confidential guided tour organized by the association is done under the light of a torch.
 Explore meters of underground galleries, a secret Paris running parallel to the city aboveground.
 Learn about the world of underground quarries and other interesting curiosities.

 The Arènes de Lutèce is the oldest monument built in Paris and also one of the most impressive.
 It was built during the 1st century AD, a construction date only exceeded by the Luxor Obelisk in Paris (but built out of the country).

-Despite this honor, and its central location – in the Latin Quarter, behind the Panthéon in Paris – the Arènes de Lutèce does not see many tourists so it is a great place to explore.
+Despite this honor, and its central location – in the Latin Quarter, behind the Panthéon in Paris – these Roman ruins in Paris do not see many tourists so it is a great place to explore.
 It is also a usual place for locals to play pétanque and it is fun to seat on the stands and watch them play.

 The Arènes de Lutèce was built by the Romans to host different kinds of entertainment.
 It consists of a stage, a set of stands, and an oval arena and it could accommodate up to 17,000 spectators.

 The Vampire Museum in Paris is the only museum in the world dedicated to vampires and other curious creatures.
 It is managed by a private – a professional ‘vampirologist’ – and it is the most quirky of the hidden gems in Paris and a must for vampire passionates.